 Pop the hood open

 A big reason for the previous game’s enduring popularity was the emergence of fan-made mods, particularly The Long War, which extended and complicated the campaign to make it more challenging for serious players.
 Firaxis has doubled down on mod support for XCOM 2, sharing all of the assets and source code alongside the game at release.
-The team behind Long War has even agreed to take time off of their own project to create officially-supported mods that will be available when the game launches.
+The team behind Long War has even agreed to take time off of their own project to create officially-supported mods for launch.
+Now a full studio going by Pavonis Interactive developing their own XCOM-inspired game, they have released a full Long War 2 mod for players that want the longest and most punishing possible XCOM 2 experience.

 The customization goes as deep as you want it to, whether that’s tweaking the radius of your grenade explosions, making your armored soldiers look like Stormtroopers, or making it so specialist Linda Belcher responds to orders with her trademark “All right!”
-Although the decision to support modding also meant developing solely for PC, where the previous game also released on consoles, the added developmental focus feels like a worthwhile trade.
+Although the decision to support modding also meant developing solely for PC at first, where the previous game also released on consoles, the added developmental focus feels like a worthwhile trade.
+PS4 and Xbox One versions have since come out.

 Even without any mods, XCOM 2 is an absolutely fantastic game.
 Firaxis took one of the best strategy games in recent memory and improved upon it in nearly every way.
-For a game this rich and complete to be just the beginning, with the promise of mods and official expansions in the coming years, is extraordinary.
-XCOM 2 is a stunning achievement, and I cannot wait to see where it goes next.
+The expansion War of the Chosen improves on the formula even further, but even in its basic state, XCOM 2 is a stunning achievement.

 This game was played on a Windows 10 PC with a Steam code provided by publisher 2K.